As a suburb of Birmingham, Alabama, Mountain Brook allows visitors easy access to all the city’s attractions.

 Set in an historic building which has an infamous backstory, this brewery has been a firehouse, bank and a local saloon bar with a bordello!
 Named after the purest spring water that came from Avondale Cave, there are a multitude of beers and pale ales to sample.

-Whether you fancy trying Spring Street Saison Brew – a 4-malt blend made with traditional Slovenian hops, or Battlefield IPA- a gluten-free ale made with American and European malt and west coast hops, there are unique tastes to suit all.
+I really enjoyed the Spring Street Saison Brew – a 4-malt blend made with traditional Slovenian hops, and also Battlefield IPA- a gluten-free ale made with American and European malt and west coast hops.
+Whatever beer suits your taste, I’m sure you’ll find what you’re looking for here

 9. The Market at Pepper Place